Here we give a high-level overview of the workflow required for defining and fitting a model with

 |

-A character vector giving the name of the variable corresponding to the susceptible population over time.
-Only used if pop_adjust=TRUE .
+A character vector giving the population variable.
+Only used if pop_adjust = TRUE .

 |

-Each observational model is given by a call to epiobs()
+An observational model is defined by a call to epiobs()

 .
 In particular,

-side must define the observation vector \(Y\) which is to be modeled, while the
+side must indicate the observation vector to be modeled, while the

-right hand side defines a linear predictor for the ascertainment rate \(\alpha\).
+right hand side defines a linear predictor for \(\alpha_t\).
+The argument i2o

 plays a similar role to the gen